jgkwak95/SURF-GAN/README.md

 ### Notice

-We apologize that the code for 3D-controllable will not be released. <br>
+The code for 3D-controllable StyleGAN will not be released. <br>
 But the code for the frontalization part will be uploaded to [here](https://github.com/jgkwak95/Character-frontalization).